auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 /dev/sda    device      -        -      -    4,0G  -
 ```

-We can see that the root partition is still 1.8GB, and the new space we create is just empty space.
+We can see that the root partition is still 1.8GB, and the new space we created is just unallocated space.
 To resize it, we are going to mount this image to our host machine as a device using the `nbd` kernel module.

 ```bash